mjirv/dbt-datamocktool/README.md

 In case of any failures, the **single** test will return a count of errors > 0, making it a "dbt-test failure".
 The full log will contain a list of all failing tests.

+### Visibility on test failure
+TODO: if storing result as a view, it is possible to inspect the mocked model code, making it easier to debug issues with failing tests.